Skip to main content

 27 mentions Positive Neutral Negative

-The game's stability is a mixed bag, with users reporting various glitches, particularly with online play and AI pathing, leading to frequent freezes and crashes, especially on Windows 10.
-While some players find it runs smoothly on older hardware and appreciate its overall performance, many express frustration over the lack of support for multiplayer and persistent bugs that detract from the experience.
-Overall, the game is deemed playable but requires patience due to its instability issues.
+The game's stability is a mixed bag, with users reporting frequent glitches, particularly with online play and certain in-game mechanics, leading to freezes and crashes, especially on Windows 10.
+While some players find it runs smoothly on older hardware and appreciate its overall performance, many express frustration over the lack of support for bugs and server issues, making the multiplayer experience unreliable.
+Overall, while the game has potential, its stability issues detract significantly from the experience.

 • “Great game, still runs great on an older laptop.”